systematic-magic/AgingPubMed/research_papers_suppl.rst

 ..
 Note::

 	Figures can appear in one file or in separate files (regardless of size).

+	Acceptable file format for figure presentation is PDF.

+	Acceptable file formats when requesting an updated figure from author are TIFF (preferable), PNG, JPG (not recommended) or EPS format and at no less than 300 ppi.

 4.1.
 HTML :ref:`Figures checks from 13.1. to 13.4<figures_html_research_papers>` (inclusive) are applicable to supplementary figures with one exclusion: instead of **Figure N**, figure legends should be named as **Supplementary Figure N**.